amcaleer271/amcaleer271/README.md

 # Projects

-Here's a collection of projects, feel free to reach out with any questions!

 ## Azimuth Thruster - Spring 2026
 An azimuth thruster I created for my senior realization thesis at the University of Florida's Machine Intelligence Lab.
 In addition to completing the mechanical design, I also explored the thruster allocation problem for an underconstrained system using cost functions.